neurolabusc/OpenGLCoreTutorials/README.md

 <img src="https://github.com/neurolabusc/OpenGLCoreTutorials/blob/master/clrbar.png" width="295">

+##### GTK3 Notes

+The GTK3 widgetset only supports the [OpenGL Core Profile and they will never add legacy profiles support to GTK3](https://www.bassi.io/articles/2015/02/17/using-opengl-with-gtk/).
+Therefore, the tutorials in this repository are particularly relevant to GTK3 developers.
+Another quirk is that GTK3 encapsulates the frame buffer.
+In contrast, with other widgetsets, framebuffer 0 is always the visible screen.
+Therefore, projects that call [glBindFramebuffer(GL_FRAMEBUFFER, 0) will not update the screen](https://stackoverflow.com/questions/47613181/opengl-strange-framebuffer-behavior-with-gtk-gl-area).

 ##### Recent Versions

+ - 12/2019 GTK3 support
  - 7/2017 Text and texture projects, ports to legacy OpenGL
  - 1/2017 Initial release